anamatoso/anamatoso.github.io/_posts/2023-02-15-discord-webhook-bash.md

 And that's it.
 Now everytime the script finishes, it will send MESSAGE to the channel you selected in the discord webhook.

 As a final note, if you want to tag someone in the message then you will need to:
-1. Go to the advanced settings on discord and enable developer mode;
+1. Go to the advanced settings on discord and enable developer mode (for more information and pictures see this [link](https://www.businessinsider.com/guides/tech/discord-id));
-2. Find the person you want to tag and press with a right click on their profile and select "copy ID" (this options will only show up if you complete 1.)
+2. Find the person you want to tag and press with a right click on their profile and select "copy ID" (this options will only show up if you complete 1.);
 3. To tag the person in the message, write "<@PERSON_ID>" where PERSON_ID is the ID you copied.
 Note that the inverted commas are mandatory.
+Example: "<@80351110224678912>".

+Note you can also tag roles, channels, to see how, check this [link](https://discord.com/developers/docs/reference#message-formatting-formats).

 <br /><br />